-For the first quarter of fiscal 2022 and 2021, total revenue was \$1.2 billion and \$946.0 million, respectively, representing year-over-year growth of 31.9%.
+For the second quarter of fiscal 2022 and 2021, total revenue was \$1.3 billion and \$1.0 billion, respectively, representing year-over-year growth of 29.5%.
 Our growth reflects the increased adoption of our portfolio, which consists of product, subscriptions, and support.
 We believe our portfolio will enable us to benefit from recurring revenues as we continue to grow our installed end-customer base.
-As of October 31, 2021, we had end-customers in over 170 countries.
-Our end-customers represent a broad range of industries including education, energy, financial services, government entities, healthcare, Internet and media, manufacturing, public sector, and telecommunications, and include almost all of the Fortune 100 companies and a majority of the Global 2000 companies in the world.
+As of January 31, 2022, we had end-customers in over 170 countries.
+Our end-customers represent a broad range of industries, including education, energy, financial services, government entities, healthcare, Internet and media, manufacturing, public sector, and telecommunications, and include almost all of the Fortune 100 companies and a majority of the Global 2000 companies in the world.
 We maintain a field sales force that works closely with our channel partners in developing sales opportunities.
 We primarily use a two-tiered, indirect fulfillment model whereby we sell our products, subscriptions, and support to our distributors, which, in turn, sell to our resellers, which then sell to our end-customers.

-Our product revenue was \$295.5 million, or 23.7% of total revenue, for the first quarter of fiscal 2022, representing year-over-year growth of 24.5%.
+Our product revenue grew to \$308.0 million, or 23.4% of total revenue, for the second quarter of fiscal 2022, representing year-over-year growth of 20.9%.
 Product revenue is generated from sales of our appliances, primarily our ML-Powered Next-Generation Firewall, which is available in a number of form factors, including as physical, virtual, and containerized appliances.
-Our ML-Powered Next-Generation Firewall incorporates our PAN-OS operating system, which provides a consistent set of capabilities across our entire network security product line.
-Our products are designed for different performance requirements throughout an organization, ranging from our PA-410, which is designed for small organizations and remote or branch offices, to our top-of-the-line PA-7080, which is designed for large-scale data centers and service provider use.
+Our ML-Powered Next-Generation Firewall incorporates our PAN-OS operating system, which provides a consistent set of capabilities across our entire network security products are designed for different performance requirements throughout an organization, ranging from our PA-410, which is designed for small organizations and remote or branch offices, to our top-of-the-line PA-7080, which is designed for large-scale data centers and service provider use.
 The same firewall functionality that is delivered in our physical appliances is also available in our VM-Series virtual firewalls, which secure virtualized and cloud-based computing environments, and in our CN-Series container firewalls, which secure container environments and traffic.

-Our subscription and support revenue grew to \$951.9 million, or 76.3% of total revenue, for the first quarter of fiscal 2022, representing year-over-year growth of 34.3%.
+Our subscription and support revenue grew to \$1.0 billion, or 76.6% of total revenue, for the second quarter of fiscal 2022, representing year-over-year growth of 32.4%.
 Our subscriptions provide our end-customers with near real-time access to the latest antivirus, intrusion prevention, web filtering, modern malware prevention, data loss prevention, and cloud access security broker capabilities across the network, endpoints, and the cloud.
 When end-customers purchase our physical, virtual, or container firewall appliances, or certain cloud offerings they typically purchase support in order to receive ongoing security updates, upgrades, bug fixes, and repairs.
 In addition to the subscriptions purchased with these appliances, end-customers may also purchase other subscriptions on a per-user, per-endpoint, or capacity-based basis.
 We also offer professional services, including incident response, risk management, and digital forensic services.

 We continue to invest in innovation and acquire businesses as we evolve and further extend the capabilities of our portfolio, as we believe that innovation and timely development of new features and products are essential to meeting the needs of our endcustomers and improving our competitive position.
-For example, in August 2021, we acquired Gamma Networks, Inc. ("Gamma"), which we expect will enhance and expand our data loss prevention offerings.
+For example, in November 2021, we launched Prisma Cloud 3.0, a single unified platform that secures infrastructure, applications, data and entitlements across cloud environments and Prisma Access 3.0 that delivers next generation cloud access security broker ("CASB") protecting against threats that originate from SaaS applications.